Upendhar10/Frontend-Dev-ReactJS/03-LayingTheFoundation/Notes.md

 ## Role of type `attribute` in script tag?
 What `options can I use` there?

-- The 'type' attribute specifies the type of the script.
+- The `type` attribute specifies the type of the script.
-- The 'type' attribute identifies the content between the <script> and </script> tags.
+- The `type` attribute identifies the content between the <script> and </script> tags.
-- It has a Default value which is “text/javascript”.
+- It has a Default value which is `text/javascript`.

-- 'type' attribute can be of the following types:
+- `type` attribute can be of the following types:

   1. text/javascript : It is the basic standard of writing javascript code inside the `<script> </script>`tag.